 A hematoma is a pocket of blood and fluids that gather after vessels in the ear(s) are broken.
 The ear then develops a pocket between the skin and cartilage of a dog’s ear.
-The dog may feel pain and discomfort as the pockets grow.
-Sometimes the hematoma can become large very fast.
+The dog may feel discomfort as the pockets grow.
+Sometimes the hematoma can grow in size very fast.

-This is a condition that’s very common in dogs that have long ears; however, it can occur in dogs with short ears or pointed ears that stand up.
+This is a condition that’s very common in dogs that have long / floppy ears.
+However, it can occur in dogs with short ears or pointed ears that stand up.
 This type of health issue can become worse if untreated.